aravindhk/QESummerSchool/Day-5/exercise-4/README.md

     cd Samples/deviceQuery
     CUDA_PATH=/usr SMS="30 35 37 50 52 60 61 70" make

-As a rule, in order to collect informations, you first need to access the compute node you want to use with an interactive job.
+As a rule, in order to collect information, you first need to access the compute node you want to use with an interactive job.
 You can do this with the following command: